 If you set up your MailChimp account through Google Apps, you'll need to log in via Google Apps or set up a username and password before logging in through MailChimp.

-Google Authenticator is a two-factor authentication system that adds an extra layer of security to protect your MailChimp data.
-When you enable Authenticator in your MailChimp account, a unique passcode from the Authenticator app on your mobile device is required each time you log in.
+Two-factor Authentication is a system that adds an extra layer of security to protect your MailChimp data.
+When you enable an authenticator app in your MailChimp account, a unique passcode from the app on your mobile device is required each time you log in.

 I received an invalid passcode error